sebashwa/vixl44/README.md

-:wq FILENAME<CR>        - Write to FILENAME and quit :exp FILENAME.svg<CR>   - Export to FILENAME in svg format :exp FILENAMExN.png<CR> - Export to FILENAME in png format with an optional scale factor N :exp FILENAME.ansi<CR>  - Export a ANSI escape sequence to FILENAME (use i.e. cat FILENAME to view it) :q<CR>                  - Quit
+:wq FILENAME<CR>        - Write to FILENAME and quit :exp FILENAME.svg<CR>   - Export to FILENAME in svg format :exp FILENAMExN.png<CR> - Export to FILENAME in png format with an optional scale factor N :exp FILENAME.ansi<CR>  - Export ANSI escape sequences to FILENAME (use i.e. cat FILENAME to view it) :q<CR>                  - Quit
 ```